Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$

-Several attempts have been made to more fully describe the connection between the M1 and M2 phases in tandem, including an all electron embedded DMFT model by Brito \textit{et al.}\cite{BritoDMFT2016}.
-Another approach was taken by Lovorn and Sarker, who instead used an Ashkin-Teller model, with displacements taking the place of spins, which resulted in several novel predictions\cite{Lovorn2017}.
-They found that in order to make the 2D displacement network shown in Fig. \ref{structure}c fully three-dimensional, inclusion of second-order terms to the Hamiltonian are required.
-These favoured weak cooperative (\textit{i.e.} ferroelectric) displacements in the [100] and [010] directions.
-This interaction is thus geometrically frustrated, and the 3D-M2 ordering is only stabilized by next-nearest neighbour interactions.
-However, there is still no model that can predict whether the M1 or M2 phase is more stable under a given set of conditions, nor why the M1 phase so often devolves into the M2 phase.
+Several attempts have been made to more fully describe the connection between the M1 and M2 phases in tandem \cite{BritoDMFT2016,Lovorn2017}.
+A phenomenological approach was taken by Lovorn and Sarker, who used the Ashkin-Teller model using displacements \textit{in lieu} of spins \cite{Lovorn2017}.
+They found that the 2D displacement network shown in Fig. \ref{structure}c can only become fully three-dimensional by including second-order terms to the Hamiltonian arising from weak cooperative displacements in the $\langle 100\rangle$ directions.
+In other words, the structure with only nearest-neighbor interactions is geometrically frustrated, and 3D order is only stabilized by next-nearest neighbor interactions.
+This model would be generalizable to any dimerized rutile system, making it relevant to any detailed structural study.

-We have found an entirely new type of ordering when suppressing the M1 phase.
-In V$_{1-x}$Mo$_x$O$_2$, the $d^2$ Mo$^{4+}$ suppresses the structural transition temperature monotonically\cite{Holman2009}.
-Previously, V$_{1-x}$Mo$_x$O$_2$ was not known to show the M2 phase.
-Instead, Mo$^{4+}$ (a $d^2$ species) reportedly suppresses the structural instability to zero Kelvin by $\sim x=0.3$ and enhances the metallicity and Sommerfeld constant, $\gamma$.
-The rutile phase was believed to persist at least up to $x=0.5$, before giving way to the M1 ground state observed in MoO$_2$ at some higher Mo concentration\cite{Holman2009}.
-Here we show instead that between $x=0.17$ and $x=0.19$ the structural instability suddenly loses periodicity along the [110] axis while maintaining essentially long range M2-like order within the (110) plane.
-This ``2D-M2'' ordering was revealed using X-ray three-dimensional difference pair distribution function (3D-$\Delta$PDF).